DiT-JSCC: Rethinking Deep JSCC with Diffusion Transformers and Semantic Representations: Introduction

 \IEEEPARstart{R}ECENT advances in deep learning have revitalized the classic problem of joint source-channel coding (JSCC) \cite{fresia2010joint}, giving rise to a key enabler in semantic communication: Deep JSCC.
 For image transmission tasks, early Deep JSCC \cite{DJSCC, DJSCCF, DJSCCL} directly learns to map source image data to channel-input symbols using end-to-end learned autoencoders, optimizing toward pixel-wise distortion metrics, e.g., PSNR.
 Subsequent improvements \cite{yang2024swinjscc, dai2022nonlinear, wang2023improved} have demonstrated comparable or even superior rate-distortion performance compared to state-of-the-art engineered coding and transmission systems.

-Despite these advancements, existing methods tend to produce clear blurry artifacts in reconstructed images that are misaligned with human visual quality (examplarily shown in Fig. \ref{fig_sem_metrics} (b)).
+Despite these advancements, existing methods tend to produce noticeable blurry artifacts in reconstructed images that are misaligned with human visual quality (as exemplified in Fig. \ref{fig_sem_metrics} (b)).
 This issue becomes particularly noticeable under extreme wireless channel conditions, such as ultra-low bandwidth and low signal-to-noise ratio (SNR).
 The reason lies fundamentally in the lack of knowledge about the realistic data distribution in pixel-reconstruction-based decoders.
-On this context, as upgradation of Deep JSCC, Generative JSCC (GJSCC) \cite{yang2022ofdm, erdemir2023generative, tan2024rate} has now emerged as a promising paradigm toward robust and high-fidelity end-to-end transmission under challenging channel conditions.
+In this context, as an upgrade of Deep JSCC, Generative JSCC (GenJSCC) \cite{yang2022ofdm, erdemir2023generative, tan2024rate} has now emerged as a promising paradigm toward robust and high-fidelity end-to-end transmission under challenging channel conditions.
 The core idea of this paradigm leverages generative priors and stochastic sampling to perform generative decoding, effectively mitigating the random perturbations introduced by wireless channels.